HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 - Give them a step-by-step action plan (a regimen) to achieve a desirable end result.
 - Use [kartra](https://kartra.com/) or [gumroad](https://gumroad.com) to structure your course.
 - Have them track their metrics in a template or spreadsheet you create (like their daily calories, weight, and lifts in the gym).
+- If you have a cohort and a course, solely focus on course sales in between cohort launches.
 ### Cohorts
 - A cohort is a subscription-based course with a specific start date and a *limited* number of students.
 - It has some form of communication feature like a group chat (Discord, Telegram,...) and live calls that people can join for Q&A (Zoom, Google Meat,...) or specific education relating to the curriculum.
 You can usually charge more for this compared to a typical course.